SteveCastle/react-wraith/README.md

-# React Wraith
+# React Wraith (Alpha)

+⚠️ **Alpha Release** - This library is experimental and has some rough edges.
+Element positioning may be inaccurate in some cases, and content updates are not real-time due to texture re-rendering.

-A lightweight React component that turns any DOM subtree into a Three.js-powered canvas with optional post-processing effects like bloom, noise, glitch, pixelation, and more.
+A React component that converts HTML content into Three.js textures and applies configurable shader-based visual effects like bloom, pixelation, glitch, noise, chromatic aberration, and more.

 ![NPM version](https://img.shields.io/npm/v/react-wraith?color=cb3837&logo=npm&style=flat-square)
 ![License](https://img.shields.io/github/license/stevecastle/react-wraith?style=flat-square)